crupert14/neural-network-python/references/NeuronBasics.md

 ## `inputs[]`
 Data given to a neuron — a neuron can take **any number of inputs**.

+> Common nomenclature for input sets is having them denoted by `X`

 These inputs can come from:
 - External data sources
 **or**